-This document presents a plan to restore and protect water quality in the San Fernando and Petronila creeks watersheds.
+This watershed protection plan (WPP) presents a course of action to restore and protect water quality in the San Fernando and Petronila creeks watersheds and ultimately Baffin Bay.
 By approaching water quality issues at the watershed level rather than political boundaries, this plan holistically identifies potential pollutant sources and solutions.
 This approach also incorporates the values, visions, and knowledge of individuals with a direct stake in water quality conditions.